AndersDJohnson/firedux/README.md

 // Create your Firedux instance. const firedux = new Firedux({
   url: 'https://redux-firebase.firebaseio.com/'

+  // Optional:
+  omit: ['$localState'] // Keys you want to reserve for local use that won't sync with Firebase.
 })

 const reducer = combineReducers({
   firedux: firedux.reducer()
-  // your other reducers...
+  // Your other reducers...
 })

 // Create store with middleware, including thunk. const store = applyMiddleware( thunk
-  // your other middleware...
+  // Your other middleware...
 )(createStore)(reducer)

 // Set dispatch function from store on your Firedux instance.